How Azure Machine Learning works

 Using Azure Machine Learning requires an Azure account and Azure subscription.
 The subscription has standard and free pricing tiers and provides an endpoint and subscription key to access the service.

-You can access Azure Machine Learning on the cloud or on your local machine through the Python software development kit (SDK), REST API, and Command Line Interface (CLI) extension.
-If you prefer low or no-code options, then Azure Machine Learning studio can be used to quickly train and deploy machine learning models.
+You can access Azure Machine Learning on the cloud or on your local machine through the Python SDK, REST API, and Command Line Interface (CLI) extension.
+If you prefer low or no-code options, then you can use Azure Machine Learning studio to quickly train and deploy machine learning models.

-Azure Machine Learning manages all the resources you need for the ML lifecycle inside a workspace.
-Workspaces can be shared by multiple people and include things like the computing resources available for your notebooks, training clusters, and pipelines.
-Workspaces are also the logical containers for your data stores and a repository for models and anything else within the model life cycle.
+Azure Machine Learning manages all the resources you need for the machine learning lifecycle inside a workspace.
+Multiple people can share workspaces, and they can include things like the computing resources available for your notebooks, training clusters, and pipelines.
+Workspaces are also the logical containers for your data stores and a repository for models and anything else within the model lifecycle.

 How to create machine learning models

-Models can be created using the SDK, imported from ML frameworks, or without code using the Azure Machine Learning studio.
+You can create models using the SDK, import them from ML frameworks, or create them without code using the Azure Machine Learning studio.
 When you connect to a workspace, you can select various development environments with preloaded packages that contain curated environments for popular frameworks, such as TensorFlow and PyTorch.
-Compute targets can then be chosen to run a training script locally or on a virtual machine to create a model.
+You can then choose compute targets to run a training script locally or on a virtual machine to create a model.
 Compute targets within Azure Machine Learning can automatically scale up and manage jobs to use GPU and CPU resources efficiently.

-The status of runs can be logged and monitored natively via the SDK, Azure Monitor, and Azure Machine Learning studio—or by installing packages to run MLFlow and TensorBoard.
-Visualization of training runs can then be viewed within the Azure studio or workspace to drill down on results and metrics.
+You can log and monitor the status of runs natively via the SDK, Azure Monitor, and Azure Machine Learning studio, or by installing packages to run MLFlow and TensorBoard.
+You can then view visualizations of training runs within the Azure Studio or workspace to drill down on results and metrics.

-In the following example, we can see how Azure Machine Learning studio’s visualization can be customized to add charts, compare data, and apply filters to better analyze your results and metrics.
+The following example shows how you can customize Azure Machine Learning studio's visualization to add charts, compare data, and apply filters to better analyze your results and metrics.

 Screenshot of visualizing a model in Azure Machine Learning studio.